cchristou3/angular-service-workers-playground/README.md

 Then proceed to run `http-server -p 8080 -c-1 dist/my-app`.
 A http server will be hosted to serve the application.
 This server is used to test our project locally.

- Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 The http server caches for each client the version of the application that they are using.

 ## Initial load